puppetlabs/puppet-docs/source/puppet/3.6/reference/modules_publishing.markdown

       "issues_url"   => ""
     }

+**The following fields make up a metadata.json file:**

 * `name` --- REQUIRED.
 The **full name** of your module, including the username (e.g. "username-module" --- [see note above](#a-note-on-module-names)).
 * `version` --- REQUIRED.
 The current version of your module.
 This should be a [semantic version](http://semver.org/).
 * `author` --- REQUIRED.
 The person who gets credit for creating the module.
 If not provided, this field will default to the username portion of the `name` field.
 * `license` --- REQUIRED.
 The license under which your module is made available.
 * `summary` --- REQUIRED.
 A one-line description of your module.
 * `source` --- REQUIRED.
 The source repository for your module.
 * `dependencies` --- REQUIRED.
 A list of the other modules that your module depends on to function.
-See [Dependencies in metadata.json](#dependencies-in-metadata.json) below for more details.
+See [Dependencies in metadata.json](#dependencies-in-metadatajson) below for more details.
 * `project_page` --- Your module's website.
 * `issues_url` --- A link to your module's issue tracker.